 About

-Sarah Reibstein is a PhD candidate in the Sociology Department at Princeton University.
+Sarah Reibstein is a graduate of the PhD program in the Sociology Department at Princeton University.

-She is also a Rutgers Research Fellow of the Institute for the Study of Employee Ownership and Profit Sharing at the Rutgers School of Management and Labor Relations.
-Her research is funded by a Princeton University Fellowship and National Science Foundation Graduate Research Fellowship.
+I was an Institute Fellow at the Institute for the Study of Employee Ownership and Profit Sharing at the Rutgers School of Management and Labor Relations.
+My research has also been funded by a Princeton University Fellowship and National Science Foundation Graduate Research Fellowship.

 Alaska Permanent Fund Dividend